alexpogue/playlist_search/README.md

         celeryd        	0:off	1:off	2:on	3:on	4:on	5:on	6:off
         ```
     2. If above command returned more things listed `off`, try running `chkconfig celeryd on` and try again

+### Known issues

+1. If there are errors in db update, the loading bar will show red, and you should press `Update db` again.
+This can happen frequently with the main fork of spotipy that we use (I don't think it refreshes the auth token or something).
+2. Only press the button once at a time - each press will start a new celery worker.
+Eventually we might only allow one celery worker, but I haven't started that work.
+3. The `Download CSV` link takes a second to show up since we run another HTTP request to get the results again.
+Instead, we can run one HTTP request and generate both the results and the CSV file using the single request.
+Previously we had the server process the request and send us a CSV download directly, but I don't think that's possible through the Wordpress AJAX proxy.